gsi-ee/dabc/plugins/root/HttpServer.md

 Result will be: "title".

-If access to the server restricted with htdigest method, it is recommended to use **curl** program while only curl correctly supports htdigest method.
+If access to the server restricted with htdigest, it is recommended to use **curl** program while only curl correctly implements such authentication method.
 Command will look like:

 ``` {.sh}